Distinctsy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-README.md for the project. pointers, arrays and strings
+Readme for this project. pointers array and strings